Embassy of Russia, Beijing: Controversy

 On July 2, 2020, the Russian Embassy posted a post on Weibo commemorating the 160th anniversary of the founding of Vladivostok, and specified the meaning of the city name as "conquering the East".
-However, the city was part of the territory ceded to Western nations in Qing China's Convention of Peking, and enraged Chinese netizens.
-The embassy deleted the post the next day, and reposted the commemoration without the specificity about the city name.
+The city was part of the territory ceded to Western nations by the Qing dynasty's Convention of Peking, an unequal treaty, and enraged Chinese netizens.
+The embassy deleted the post the next day, and reposted the commemoration without the detailing of name's origin.